Understanding Headache -- Treatment

 How Do I Know if I Have a Headache Problem?

-Most headaches can be diagnosed by history and physical exam.
-Rarely, to rule out possible organic causes of headaches -- an aneurysm, tumor, or structural abnormality -- a doctor may call for vision tests, X-rays, a CT scan, MRI, a lumbar puncture, or an EEG.
+Most headaches can be diagnosed by a medical history and physical exam.
+Rarely, to rule out other causes of headaches such as an aneurysm, tumor, or structural abnormality, a doctor may call for vision tests, X-rays, a CT scan, MRI, a lumbar puncture, or an EEG.

 What Are the Treatments for Headaches?

 There are many headache remedies.
 What works for one person may not work for another.
-However, almost all practitioners consider relaxation beneficial for tension and migraine headaches.
-Regular aerobic exercise is a mainstay of headache management.
+However, almost all practitioners consider lifestyle changes that help control stress and regular exercise an important part of headache treatment and prevention.
+Avoiding situations that trigger your headaches is also vital.

-Most tension headaches can be helped by analgesics such as aspirin, acetaminophen, or ibuprofen.
+Most tension headaches can be helped by taking pain relievers such as aspirin, Aleve, Tylenol, or Advil.
 But be careful!
-Taking too many of these easy-to-buy pills is a major cause of new, more-difficult-to-treat headaches called analgesic rebound or analgesic induced headaches.
-If you need to take these drugs often, see your doctor.
+Taking too many of these easy-to-buy pills is a major cause of new, more-difficult-to-treat headaches called rebound or pain reliever-induced headaches.
+If you need to take these drugs often, see your health care provider.

 A class of drugs known as triptans have become the mainstay of migraine treatment.
-These drugs include Amerge, Imitrex, Maxalt, Zecuity, and Zomig.
+These drugs include Amerge, Imitrex, Maxalt, Zecuity, Zomig, and others.

-Ergotamine is also an effective drug for many patients.
-It's available as a suppository if the vomiting caused by your migraines prevents you from keeping a pill down.
+Ergotamine is also an effective drug for many headache sufferers.
+It's available as a suppository if the vomiting caused by migraines prevents you from keeping a pill down.
 A therapeutic nasal spray based on the serotonin-inhibiting drug dihydroergotamine (DHE 45) acts quickly to constrict blood vessels and reduce inflammation.
-Aspirin, and other NSAIDs, if taken at the first sign of an attack, can be effective.

-Simple analgesics do little for cluster headaches because they do not act quickly enough.
+Simple pain relievers do little for cluster headaches because they do not act quickly enough.
 However, doctors have found that inhaling pure oxygen can be highly effective in providing relief.
-A short course of corticosteroids, methysergide maleate, and lithium carbonate can help cluster headaches.
+A short course of corticosteroids, Sansert, and lithium can help cluster headaches.
 So can some of the calcium channel blockers and vasoconstrictors that are used for migraines.

 - When did you first develop headaches?